Braves vs. Giants Player Props Betting Odds

-Ronald Acuna Jr. is among the players with prop bets available when the Atlanta Braves and the San Francisco Giants square off at Truist Park on Friday (first pitch at 7:20 PM ET).
+Ronald Acuna Jr. and Wilmer Flores are two of the players with prop bets available when the Atlanta Braves and the San Francisco Giants meet at Truist Park on Saturday (first pitch at 7:20 PM ET).

 Bet on this matchup or its props with BetMGM!